sbeetacular/murdermystery/writing/Common_Knowledge.md

 Ashton's a smart kid.
 And an incredibly active one.
 He always seems to be on the move, whether it's for his job delivering mail or his frequent camping trips.
-Brandon's well known among his peers as being someone you can turn to for advice.
+Ashton's well known among his peers as being someone you can turn to for advice.